Neural-Network Decoders for Measurement Induced Phase Transitions: Deep Learning Algorithm

 To show the effectiveness of this method, we test our decoder using data points gathered from numerical simulation of Clifford circuits with $p_c=0.160(1)$ \cite{Fisher2019Measurement}, which enables us to study circuits of large enough sizes.
 Due to Clifford dynamics, the reference qubit either remains completely mixed at $t=T$ or it is purified along one of the Pauli axis.
 This means the measurement outcome of $\sigma_P$ at the end of the circuit is either deterministic or completely random.
 Therefore, it is more natural to view the problem as a hard classification task (rather than probabilistic) where we train the neural network to determine the measurement outcome of $\sigma_P$ (See the methods section).
 Note, if the reference qubit is purified at the end of the circuit, then the decoder can in principle learn the decoding function while, if it is not, then the measurement outcomes are completely random, leading to an inevitable failure of the hard classification.
 Thus, the purification phase transition shows itself as a learnability phase transition.
 It is worth noting that we are only changing how we interpret the output of the NN, i.e. we pick the label with highest probability, so the same NN architecture can be used for more generic gate sets.
 For simplicity, we also only look at the data points corresponding to the basis $P$ in which the reference qubit is purified.
 In an experiment, the purification axis is not known, so one needs to train the NN for each of the three choices of $P$; if the learning task fails for all of them, it means the qubit is totally mixed.
 Otherwise, the learning task will succeed for one axis and fail for the other two \footnote{Note, for a fixed Clifford circuit, the purification axis does not depend on $\mathcal{M}_T$.}, which means the reference qubit is purified.

-Since locality and causality structure play important roles in purification dynamics, we employ a particular deep learning \cite{hinton2006reducing, lecun2015deep, goodfellow2016deep} architecture called convolutional neural networks (CNN) that are efficient in detecting local features in image recognition applications \cite{lawrence1997face}.
-In utilizing these networks the input data is treated as a snapshot as in Fig.~\ref{Fig:F1}(b) with each pixel treated as a feature of the neural network and the label of each image is the measurement outcome of $\sigma_P$.
+Since locality plays an important role in purification dynamics, we employ a particular deep learning \cite{hinton2006reducing, lecun2015deep, goodfellow2016deep} architecture called convolutional neural networks (CNN) that are efficient in detecting local features in image recognition applications \cite{lawrence1997face}.
+In utilizing these networks the input data is treated as a snapshot as in Fig.~\ref{Fig:F1}(b) with each pixel treated as a feature of the NN and the label of each image is the measurement outcome of $\sigma_P$.